couchbaselabs/mobile-testkit/README.md

 NOTE: This key must be added to your ssh-agent if it is anything other than the default `id_rsa` key.
 The install_keys.py script will attempt to add it but it must be running.

-6. Edit `libraries/provision/ansible/playbooks/ansible.cfg` and change the user to 'vagrant'
+1. Edit `libraries/provision/ansible/playbooks/ansible.cfg` and change the user to 'vagrant'
+1. Run `python libraries/utilities/generate_clusters_from_pool.py`
-7. Provision the cluster with --install-deps
+1. Provision the cluster with --install-deps
 ```
 python libraries/provision/provision_cluster.py --server-version=4.1.1 --sync-gateway-version=1.2.1-4 --install-deps
 ```